Real-MullaC/dt_help/en/docs/img_tasks/unattend/unatt_create.md

 Notes:

-- Support for Batch scripts will be added in a future update
 - After scripts are done, you can restart Windows Explorer in case you have applied personalization changes, for example, via the Registry

 In the **Component Settings** page, you can specify placeholders for additional components that you want to add to your answer file for specific passes.
 You will have to fill them in manually after the answer file is generated: